beauwilliams/Vimage/README.md

 # See full neovim mappings and configuration here
 ![init.vim](https://github.com/beauwilliams/Dotfiles/blob/master/Vim/nvim/init.vim)

-# Please note that while my neovim configuration supports many languages for editing, the debian install is currently only setup with JDK.
+# Please note that while my neovim configuration supports many languages for editing, the debian install is currently only setup with JDK and Golang.
 For other languages you must install yourself.

 # Preview Images